opendistro/for-elasticsearch-docs/docs/security-audit-logs/storage-types.md

 # Audit log storage types

-Audit logs can take up quite a bit of space, so the Security plugin offers several options for storage locations.
+Audit logs can take up quite a bit of space, so the security plugin offers several options for storage locations.

 Setting | Description
 :--- | :---